 It would be pretty hard to be addicted directly to oil.
 Its toxic, slimy and tastes really bad.
 But it can be quite possible to become addicted to the energy services that oil provides.
 Within a frenetic culture of 'more', it is no wonder we have so many addicts.
 By instinct we are geared for individual survival-curious, reward-driven and self-absorbed - modern technology has now become a vector for these cravings.
-Material wealth and abundant choice available in contemporary US society are unique in human (or animal) experience - never before in the history of our species have so many enjoyed (used?) so much.
-High density energy and human ingenuity have removed the natural constraints on our behavior from distance, time, oceans and mountains.
-For now, these are largely developed nation phenomenon - people living in a hut in Botswana or a yurt in Mongolia are just not exposed to the 'hijacking stimuli' of an average westerner, especially one living in a big city in the United States, like New York, or Los Angeles.
+Material wealth and the abundant choices available in contemporary US society are unique in human (or animal) experience - never before in the history of our species have so many enjoyed (used?) so much.
+High density energy and human ingenuity have removed the natural constraints on our behavior of distance, time, oceans and mountains.
+For now, these phenomenon are largely constrained to developed nations - people living in a hut in Botswana or a yurt in Mongolia cannot easily be exposed to the 'hijacking stimuli' of an average westerner, especially one living in a big city in the United States, like New York, or Los Angeles.

-Many activities in an energy rich society harness this difference between expected and unexpected reward.
+Many activities in an energy rich society unintentionally prey on the difference between expected and unexpected reward.
 Take fishing for example.
-If my brother and I are out on a lake fishing and we get a bite -it sends a surge of excitement through our bodies - what kind of fish is it? how big is it? etc. We catch it and its an 8 inch perch.
+If my brother and I are out on a lake fishing and we get a bite -it sends a surge of excitement through our bodies - what kind of fish is it? how big is it? etc. We land an 8 inch perch!
 Cool.
 A minute later we catch another 8 inch perch - wow there must be a school!
-After 45 minutes of catching nothing but 8 inch perch, our brain comes to expect this reward, and we need something bigger (or at least different) to generate the same level of excitement - so we will likely move to a different part of the lake in search of 'bigger' prey. (though my brother claims he would never tire of catching fish no matter the size or species I think he's lying).
+After 45 minutes of catching nothing but 8 inch perch, our brain comes to expect this outcome, and we need something bigger (or at least different) to generate the same level of excitement - so we will likely move to a different part of the lake in search of 'bigger' or 'different' fish. (though my brother claims he would never tire of catching fish no matter the size or species I think he's exaggerating).

-But given the above mechanics of the habituation process of 'real' drugs, one can understand how some initially benign activities can morph into things more destructive.
-Weekly church bingo escalates to \$50 blackjack tables; Sports Illustrated swimsuit edition, several years down the road results in monthly delivery (in unmarked brown packaging) of "Jugs" magazine or cybercams locked in on some bedroom in Budapest; a ride on a rollercoaster evolves into annual heli-skiing trips, etc. Video game sales just reached \$18 billion annually (and are getting more violent by the year - Lord of Rings type stuff is too mild..)
-Globalization and cheap travel has enabled an explosion of internet matchmaking, where 10s of millions of singles ostensibly seek a mate, but all too often get habituated to the actual seeking process itself.
-Many sites now cater to short term encounters (adultfriend finder has 21 million members).
-So what started off with a small yearning for flowers may end up with exposure to more and more extreme stimuli.
+But given the above mechanics of the habituation process to 'real' drugs, one can understand how some initially benign activities can morph into things more destructive.
+Weekly church bingo escalates to \$50 blackjack tables; Sports Illustrated swimsuit edition, several years down the road results in monthly delivery (in unmarked brown packaging) of "Jugs" magazine or cybercams locked in on some bedroom in Budapest; youthful rides on a rollercoaster evolves into annual heli-skiing trips, etc. Video game sales just reached \$18 billion annually (and are getting more violent by the year - Lord of Rings type stuff is too mild..)
+Globalization and cheap travel has enabled an explosion of internet matchmaking, where 10s of millions of singles ostensibly seek a mate, but all too often get habituated to the actual 'seeking' process itself (unexpected reward writ large).
+Many sites now cater to short term encounters (adultfriendfinder has 21 million members).
+So what started off with a small yearning for flowers and companionship often ends up with exposure to more and more extreme stimuli.
+Sometimes ignorance really is bliss.